bitlabstudio/django-reusable-app-template/template/README.rst

     git add . && git commit
     git push -u origin feature_branch
     # Send us a pull request for your feature branch

+In order to run the tests, simply execute ``tox``.
+This will install two new environments (for Django 1.6 and Django 1.7) and run the tests against both environments.